 Councillor Cahal Burke (Lib Dems, Lindley), who is Chairperson of Lindley Community Group, said:

 “Many residents were unable to view the Clock Tower at last year’s Open Day event, because of the demand on the day.

-The Open Day next weekend will be an opportunity to build on the success and popularity of last year’s event.
+The Open Day on the 14th September will be an opportunity to build on the success and popularity of last year’s event.